chatterflow/backend/README.md

 # ChatterFlow
-ChatterFlow is a real-time messaging API service built with Python, FastAPI, and CockroachDB.
+ChatterFlow is a real-time messaging API service built with Python, FastAPI, and PostgreSQL.
 It is designed to facilitate smooth, real-time chats while preserving all the history of the conversation.
 Features

 - Real-Time Communication: ChatterFlow enables users to chat in real time, providing instant exchange of messages.
 - Conversation History: With ChatterFlow, every chat's history is stored and can be retrieved at any time, ensuring no conversation details are ever lost.
-- Robust and Scalable: Built on CockroachDB, ChatterFlow is designed to scale easily while ensuring data consistency.
+- Robust and Scalable: Built on PostgreSQL, ChatterFlow is designed to scale easily while ensuring data consistency.
 - Fast and Efficient: ChatterFlow utilizes the power of FastAPI to provide a fast, efficient, and easy-to-use solution.

 # Technologies